 Since the Town receives funding from the Federal government, we are required by Federal law to plan for and provide LEP individuals with meaningful access to services, programs, and activities.
 A Language Access Plan outlines policies and procedures to ensure meaningful access.

-The Town is currently developing a Town-wide LAP.
 This Plan will help ensure the Town moves towards policies and procedures supporting the right of all residents to communicate with the Town in the language in which they prefer.

 What else is the Town doing to advance language access?